Would you like to make filing taxes just a little bit easier?

 Filing her taxes was abruptly aborted and instead I rushed to get an extension filed before the deadline.

-A little bit of advance preparation could have avoided a delayed refund.
+A little bit of advance preparation could have avoided a lot of stress and a delayed refund.

 Secure all tax related documents as they arrive, whether by mail or electronic means.